 How Do Tweeters Work?

 Tweeter produces the highest frequencies, and that makes them suitable for producing treble for most media.
-The name originates from ‘tweet,’ which refers to the high pitched sound of birds.
+The name originates from ‘tweet,’ which refers to the high-pitched sound of birds.

-It is often smaller than a sub and can even produce sound that the human ear can neither sense nor hear.
+It is often smaller than a sub and can even produce a sound that the human ear can neither sense nor hear.

 Tweeters vs Super Tweeters